SakshamKapoor2911/MedInsight/README.md

 MedLama is a cloud-native, microservices-based platform for preliminary medical diagnostics.
 It combines:
 - A high-performance Go backend for API gateway, message queue, and infrastructure
-- A Python AI/ML microservice using LangGraph, Gemini, and Perplexity APIs for advanced medical reasoning
+- A Python AI/ML microservice using LangGraph for advanced medical reasoning with self-hosted LLM inference
 - A modern Angular frontend for a structured, scalable user experience
-- **Self-hosted AI inference on GKE using NVIDIA NIM for privacy and performance**
+- **Self-hosted AI inference on GKE using NVIDIA NIM with Gemma 2 for privacy, performance, and cost control**
+- External research capabilities via Perplexity API for accessing current medical literature

 This architecture enables independent team development, robust scalability, and clear separation of concerns.
-The system is designed for reliability, extensibility, and real-world healthcare impact.
+The system is designed for reliability, extensibility, and real-world healthcare impact while keeping sensitive medical data within our own cloud environment.

 ## 🏗️ System Architecture